top of page

 B: Somewhat (gnawing fishbone)

-H: Can your charmers dance?
+H: Can your charmers dance, Madam?
 I am a great admirer of native customs, frocks etc.

-M: Clear the table my doves – and we will get to know the nice gentlemen
+M: Clear the table my doves - and we will get to know the nice Englishmen

 Daughters clear table, bring great baskets of flowers and wine